Adredrs23/rust-pub-sub/docs/aggregator.md

 1. **Data Analysis**: Provide statistical insights into stock price movements
 2. **Historical Data**: Maintain a history of stock prices for analysis
 3. **API Access**: Allow other services to retrieve stock data through a REST API
+4. **Authorization**: Ensure only authorized users can access the data

 ## Future Improvements